zeehio/podman-blog-entry-tmp/blog-entry.md

 3. Run your container:

-    With Podman v x.y and above:
+    With Podman 4.7 and above:

         $ podman run \
             --rm \